kamahen/pykythe/README.md

 ### Imports, cache, and batches

 When a source file is processed, all the imports must be processed first.
-Unlike C++ (For example), information about dependencies isn't available from the build system, although [importlab](https://github.com/google/importlab) could be used.
+Unlike C++ (for example), information about dependencies isn't available from the build system, although [importlab](https://github.com/google/importlab) could be used.
 Additionally, there can be circular imports, which prevent a